Father: ‘I really didn’t see my baby until she was at the morgue’ - NewsBreak

 Bean remembers getting that early morning call from Trenishia’s mother.

 “She was just screaming,” he said.
 “I really couldn’t understand it, but she just said she’s gone.
 I just literally stopped breathing.
-I had to gather myself.”Alabama inmate who previously escaped from prison captured after jumping out of courthouse window
+I had to gather myself.”Sheriff’s Office adds new charges to Vicky White’s warrant

 Bean then rushed over to his daughter’s home praying the news was not true.